 The Picture

-Original painting using Daniel Smith watercolours, with embellishments, on deckle edged watercolour paper, with a quote, unattributed, ‘What screws us up most in life is the picture in our heads of how it’s supposed to be’
+Original painting using Daniel Smith watercolours, with embellishments, on thick deckle edged watercolour paper, with a quote, unattributed, ‘What screws us up most in life is the picture in our heads of how it’s supposed to be’

 Sold unframed 30cm x 42cm